 On day two and three, I reached 50 with no real problems, so on day four I decided to raise my arms straight up to make the move more difficult.
 I did not feel it was harder to maintain form, but I did notice a slight burn deep in my inner thighs, which I imagine was caused by my having to work harder to remain stable.
 And I felt my core had had a bit of a workout, too.

-On day five, I tried single-leg glute bridges.
+On days four and five, I tried single-leg glute bridges.
 This was an eye-opener.
 By definition, focusing on one side of the glutes is a far more targeted move, but I was surprised by the effort required.
 I began by raising my hips and then raising my right leg.
 Do not worry about straightening your leg, as this is not crucial to the effectiveness of the move.

 That said, I was disappointed by the tightness in my right hamstring.
 It just would not straighten.
 I completed 25 bridge raises, but slowed down considerably for the final few, and felt the burn in my left quad and my core, as well as my left glutes.
 I found the move slightly easier on the other side (perhaps helped by the fact my left hamstring is not as tight).